 BSA Leave No Trace Trainer Course

-This 16-hour, overnight course is for individuals, ages 14 and up who wish to serve as Leave No Trace trainers.
-Trainers are the backbone of Scouting’s outdoor ethics program, providing instruction to individuals and units wishing to adopt cutting edge outdoor ethics into their unit programs.
+This 16-hour is an overnight course for individuals, ages 14 and up who wish to serve as Leave No Trace trainers.
+Trainers are the backbone of Scouting’s outdoor ethics program, providing instruction to individuals and units wishing to adopt cutting-edge outdoor ethics into their unit programs.
 Trainers are specially commissioned to teach the BSA Leave No Trace 101 Course and to qualify individuals for the BSA Leave No Trace Awareness Card.
-Completion of this course or another recognized Leave No Trace Trainer course is required for a youth to hold the Boy Scout/Varsity Scout Leave No Trace Trainer position of responsibility in their unit.
+Completion of this course or another recognized Leave No Trace Trainer course is required for a youth to hold the Boy Scout Leave No Trace Trainer position of responsibility in their unit.
 Each BSA Trainer course is taught by a recognized Leave No Trace Master Educator, so your Trainer standing is recognized nationally by BSA’s partner, the Leave No Trace Center for Outdoor Ethics.
 Participants receive a Leave No Trace Trainer card from BSA, BSA Leave No Trace 101 Course Guide and Leave No Trace Trainer certificate from the Leave No Trace Center for Outdoor Ethics.
 Find upcoming courses can be found on the council training schedule page.

 For more information, contact the council conservation committee.